-The fact that the Pantheon, built nearly 2,000 years ago, is still standing today is testament to the fact that the architects of the ancient worlds were certainly on to something.
+The fact that the Pantheon, built nearly 2,000 years ago, is still standing today is a testament to the fact that the ancient worlds' architects were certainly on to something.

-In the centuries since then, granite has been a staple building material for palaces, castles, bathhouses, churches and statues.
-Today, thanks to much cheaper building materials, granite is rarely used to build grand buildings or roads.
+Since then, granite has been a staple building material for palaces, castles, bathhouses, churches and statues.
+Today, granite is rarely used to build grand buildings or roads, thanks to much cheaper building materials.

 However, granite continues to be used as an excellent material for crafting stunning kitchen worktops.
-This article is going to guide you through all the reasons why you should definitely choose granite for your next worktop.
+This article will guide you through all the reasons you should definitely choose granite for your next worktop.

 We’ll also throw in some top tips for keeping your granite worktop in pristine condition for many years.